 - 2 Tablespoons mayonnaise

 - 1 clove garlic , minced

-- 1 Tablespoon chopped cilantro
+- 1 Tablespoon fresh cilantro , chopped

-- salt and pepper , to taste
+- salt and freshly ground black pepper , to taste

 - 1/4 cup cornstarch

-- 1 tablespoon olive oil
+- 1 Tablespoon olive oil

-- panko bread crumbs
+- Panko bread crumbs

 - In a mixing bowl add the crab meat, bell peppers, one beaten egg, Old Bay seasoning, mayo, garlic, cilantro and salt and pepper.
 Gently stir just until blended.